Note: Some things have some notes linked to Tanion, the world

 burst into flames, igniting flammable materials and

 illuminating area as a blazing torch.
-The blade will burn for
+The blade can burn for

-and more forceful blows.
-It may even affect unnatural targets
+It may even affect unnatural targets with owe special

-with owe special powers.
-However, its powers over the weapon
+powers.
+However, its powers over the weapon might be so

 for a short periods, attacking targets it wants to.